RALtoday City Guide Live Banner

 Spend time with the grandkids

 If you’re looking to spend time with the grandchildren, explore these 25+ kid-friendly activities in Raleigh and pick one that’s your speed, like Marbles Kids Museum or animal encounters throughout Raleigh.
-Pro tip: Don’t drive — kids under 18 and adults 65+ can ride with GoRaleigh for free.
+Pro tip: Don’t drive — those under 18 and adults 65+ can ride with GoRaleigh for free.

 A little girl walking in the lobby of Marbles Kids Museum.